fperf/fperf/README.md

 * **-type="auto": set the call type:unary, stream or auto. default is auto**
 Set the type of your testcase.
-This option can be used when your testcase implement unary and stream client at the same time and in this case grpc can not judge the type automaticlly
+This option can be used when your testcase implement unary and stream client at the same time and in this case fperf can not judge the type automaticlly